 This distortion results in a person making a small problem or mistake seem much larger or much more important than it really is, this can also be reversed.

-It can also to relate to character traits, someone may magnify or minimize these traits.
+This can also relate to character traits, someone may magnify or minimize these traits.

 Labeling is similar to generalizing, a person may attach labels to themselves or other people.
-These labels will be created by just one or two negative outcomes or situations and then a negative label will be assigned to them self or somebody else.
+These labels will be created by just one or two negative outcomes or situations and then a negative label will be assigned to either themselves or somebody else.
 An example label somebody might assign is “he is a winner, or he is a Loser”.

 We also have Mislabelling, mislabelling is a way of twisting the truth in a way that makes something or someone appear negative.
 For example if somebody wishes to spend some time alone, they maybe mislabelled as being lonely, or having no one to spend time with.
 Also connected to prejudice.